Constance Marten and Mark Gordon to appear in court after baby's remains found

 The Metropolitan Police said a post-mortem examination would take place on Friday.

-Barry Hughes, chief crown prosecutor for CPS London North, said: "These charges arise from their arrest on Monday as a result of a lengthy police investigation to establish their whereabouts and that of their baby.

-"The Crown Prosecution Service reminds all concerned that criminal proceedings against Constance Marten and Mark Gordon are active and that they have the right to a fair trial."
+Barry Hughes, chief crown prosecutor for CPS London North, said: "The Crown Prosecution Service reminds all concerned that criminal proceedings against Constance Marten and Mark Gordon are active and that they have the right to a fair trial."

 Ms Marten and Gordon were detained following a 53-day missing persons search which led to a wooded area in East Sussex.